Learn basic HTML formatting you can use to format content in your posts and pages.

 After disabling the visual editor and saving your settings, return to your post or page and reinsert the content with the problematic HTML tags, then republish your post.

 If the above suggestion fixes the issue, go back to the User Profile, reactivate your Visual Editor, and see if the HTML code is still working fine with the visual editor restored.

 Note: If the above suggestion doesn’t fix the issue and you continue experiencing problems adding HTML code to your content, you may need to look at other options.
 This may include:

 - Getting help from an experienced WordPress support service provider

 - Searching the WordPress Support Forum or WordPress troubleshooting resources for probable causes and solutions

-- Reinstalling your WordPress application (i.e. perform a clean installation)
+- Reinstalling your WordPress application (i.e. performing a new installation)

 Congratulations!
-Now you know the basics of using HTML to format and style your content.
+Now you know how to use basic HTML to format and style your content.

 "Wow!
 I never knew there's so much to learn about WordPress!
 I bought one of the WordPress for Dummies three years ago, such authors need to be on this course!" - Rich Law, Create A Blog Now

 Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been reviewed, tested, or certified by WordPress.
 The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.